kusan-thana/PLT/README.md

 # PLT
 Dofus like

-Welcome on Tactical Strike project ;)
+Welcome on Fantasy World project ;)